Sometime back, I lived in a building with a silly elevator.

 Now that you’ve all these ideas to create online customer communities, the question is: how can you get customers to join your community?

-- One, run an email campaign for onboarding customers.
+1. Run an email campaign for onboarding customers.
 Send out an email informing customers about your group and ask if they’d be interested in joining.
-The Customer Success team at Maze sent out this email when onboarding customers for CAB.
-It got an overwhelmingly positive response:

-- Create a page on your website dedicated to your community.
+2. Create a page on your website dedicated to your community.
 Share links to it on your social channels or run a pop-up notification on your homepage to encourage folks to join.
-Here’s Sketch's research community page, Sketch Labs, for inspiration:

 6. Find test participants with guerilla testing